jupyter-server/enterprise_gateway/docs/source/system-architecture.md

 value does not exist, it defaults to the Enterprise Gateway process environment variable `EG_KERNEL_LAUNCH_TIMEOUT` - which defaults to 30 seconds if unspecified.
 Since all `KERNEL_` environment variables "flow" from `NB2KG`, the launch timeout can be specified as a client attribute of the Notebook session.

+###### YarnClusterProcessProxy
+As part of its base offering, Enterprise Gateway provides an implementation of a process proxy that communicates with the YARN resource manager that has been instructed to launcher a kernel on one of its worker nodes.
+The node on which the kernel is launched is up to the resource manager - which enables an optimized distribution of kernel resources.

+Derived from `RemoteProcessProxy`, `YarnClusterProcessProxy` uses the `yarn-api-client` library to locate the kernel and monitor its life-cycle.
+However, once the kernel has returned its connection information, the primary kernel operations naturally take place over the ZeroMQ ports.

+This process proxy is reliant on the `--EnterpriseGatewayApp.yarn_endpoint` command line option or the `EG_YARN_ENDPOINT` environment variable to determine where the YARN resource manager is located.

+In addition, in some cases, it requires use of the `--EnterpriseGatewayApp.remote_user` option (or `EG_REMOTE_USER` envrionment variable) for performing kernel interrupt functionality.

+###### DistributedProcessProxy
+Like `YarnClusterProcessProxy`, Enterprise Gateway also provides an implementation of a basic round-robin remoting mechanism that is part of the `DistributedProcessProxy` class.
+This class uses the `--EnterpriseGatewayApp.remote_hosts` command line option (or `EG_REMOTE_HOSTS` environment variable) to determine on which hosts a given kernel should be launched.
+It uses a basic round-robin algorithm to index into the list of remote hosts for selecting the target host.
+It then uses ssh (and the remote user noted previously) to launch the kernel on the target host.
+As a result, all kernelspec files must reside on the remote hosts in the same directory structure as on the Enterprise Gateway server.

+It should be noted that kernels launched with this process proxy run in YARN _client_ mode - so their resources (within the kernel process itself) are not managed by the YARN resource manager.

 ### Launchers
 As noted above a kernel is considered started once the launcher has conveyed its connection information